carceneaux-forks/powershell/BR-AgentReport/README.md

 ## Function

-This script will allows you to pull all agent-based backup information accessible on the VBR server and generate a report from it.
+This script pulls all agent-based backup information accessible on the VBR server and generates a report from it.

 ## Known Issues

 * Script is designed to be executed on VBR server.
-Added code can be easily added to execute remotely.
+Code can be easily added to execute remotely.

 ## Requirements